-- Military Veteran - Belonging to a group designated by the Governor as a special needs group (individuals with disabilities, over 55 years of age) - Recipients of public assistance - Receives, or in the past six (6) months has received, or is a member of a family that is receiving or in the Past six (6) months has received, assistance through the supplemental nutrition assistance program, cash assistance through Temporary Assistance for Needy Families (TANF), or is eligible for supplemental security income or any other State or local income based public assistance. - An individual who is basic skills deficient (For adults, the term "basic skills deficient" is defined in WIOA sec.
+- Belonging to a group designated by the Governor as a special needs group (individuals with disabilities, over 55 years of age) - Recipients of public assistance - Receives, or in the past six (6) months has received, or is a member of a family that is receiving or in the Past six (6) months has received, assistance through the supplemental nutrition assistance program, cash assistance through Temporary Assistance for Needy Families (TANF), or is eligible for supplemental security income or any other State or local income based public assistance. - An individual who is basic skills deficient (For adults, the term "basic skills deficient" is defined in WIOA sec.
 3(5)(B) and applies when an individual is unable to compute or solve problems, or read, write, or speak English, at a level necessary to function on the job, in the individual's family, or in society.
-Priority must be given regardless of funding levels.)

-- Is a homeless individual - Is an individual with a disability whose own income meets the income requirements of bullet number two (2) listed above, but who is a member of a family whose income does not meet this requirement. - (9) Training Services: Please describe how training services will be provided, including, if contracts for training services are to be used, how such contracts will be coordinated with the use of ITAs.
-WIOA §134(c)(1)(A)(v)
+Priority must be given regardless of funding levels.) - Is a homeless individual - Is an individual with a disability whose own income meets the income requirements of bullet number two (2) listed above, but who is a member of a family whose income does not meet this requirement. - (9) Training Services: Describe how training services are provided, including how contracts for training services are used, and how such contracts are coordinated with the use of ITAs (WIOA §134(c)(1)(A)(v)).